CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Exceptions/data/command-exception.md

 ## Description

-The exception thrown when any command execution has resulted in an exception being thrown.
+Exception thrown when any command execution has resulted in an exception being thrown.
-This exception wraps any [Exception][] that occurred during execution, which are stored in the [StatementExceptions][] property.

 ## Reasons

-### Connection Failed
+### Connection Failed {#connection}

 The connection to the data source failed.